octobercms/docs/database-model.md

         ];
     }

+<a name="custom-validation-rules" class="anchor" href="#custom-validation-rules"></a>
-#### Custom validation rules
+### Custom validation rules

 You can also create custom validation rules the [same way](http://laravel.com/docs/validation#custom-validation-rules) you would for the Laravel Validator.

-<a name="file-attachments"></a>
+<a name="file-attachments" class="anchor" href="#file-attachments"></a>
 ## File attachments

-Active Record models can support file attachments using a polymorphic relationship.
+Models can support file attachments using a polymorphic relationship.

-#### Model definitions

-A single file attachment
+A single file attachment:

     public $attachOne = [
         'avatar' => ['System\Models\File']
     ];

-Multiple file attachments
+Multiple file attachments:

     public $attachMany = [
         'photos' => ['System\Models\File']
     ];

-A protected file attachment
+Protected attachments are uploaded to the application's **uploads/protected** directory which is not accessible for the direct access from the Web.
+A protected file attachment is defined like this:

     public $attachOne = [
         'avatar' => ['System\Models\File', 'public' => false]
     ];

+<a name="creating-attachments" class="anchor" href="#creating-attachments"></a>
-#### Creating new attachments
+### Creating new attachments

-Attach a file from postback
+Attach a file uploaded with a form:

     $model->avatar = Input::file('file_input');

-Attach a prepared File object
+Attach a prepared File object:

     $file = new System\Models\File;
     $file->data = Input::file('file_input');